monome/docs/norns/help.md

 ## manual / offline update <a name="manual-update"></a>

-- Download and copy [update file (200712)](https://github.com/monome/norns/releases/download/v2.4.2/norns200712.tgz) to a FAT-formatted USB drive
+- Download and copy [update file (210114 - Jan 14 2021)](https://github.com/monome/norns/releases/download/v2.4.8/norns210114.tgz) to a FAT-formatted USB drive
 - Insert the disk to norns and power up.
 - Connect via [serial](../maiden/#other-access).
 - Copy file to `~/update/`: